emmatysinger/Final-Project/functional.md

 The base graphic of this interactive map is a map of the United States with white dots on each state.
 In the bottom left corner are instructions on how to play the two availble games.

 Informational Mode: This is the default mode.
 Whenever the user quits either the capital quiz or the find the state game, the program returns to this mode.
-The user can click on a state by clicking on a white dot and a box will pop up with information about the state.
+The user can click on a state by clicking on a white dot and a box in the graphics screen will pop up with information about the state.
 This includes the capital, the population and the nickname.

-Capital Quiz:
+Capital Quiz: The user can press the 'f' key to start and stop the quiz.
+When the quiz is started, the instructions box in the bottom left corner will change to be instructions about this quiz specifically.

-Find the State Game:
+Find the State Game: The user can press the 'c' key to start and stop the quiz.
+When the game is started, the instructions box in the bottom left corner will change to be instructions about this quiz specifically.